stevenaleach/PDFto4BC/README.md

 # PDFto4BC

-A small command line tool and Python library for scaling, cropping, and converting .PDF documents to format easily handled by low-power low-memory devices (microcontrollers).
+A small command line tool and Python library for scaling, cropping, and converting .PDF documents to a format easily handled by low-power low-memory devices (microcontrollers).
 In lieu of a desktop viewer, see this notebook https://github.com/stevenaleach/PDFto4BC/blob/main/4BC.ipynb for an idea of how to inspect converted documents.

 ### Usage: